List of UEFA Women's Cup and UEFA Women's Champions League records and statistics: Group/league phase (2021–present)

 The following is a list of clubs that have played in or qualified for the Women's Champions League group stage (league phase since the 2025–26 season).
 Season in bold represents teams that qualified for the knockout phase.
+Starting from the 2025–26 season with the introduction of a league phase, the top four as well as the four play-off winners are considered to be qualified.